 - Breaking Bad News Gently: She intends to tell her father the truth, and has him sit down before she starts.
 He cuts her off to maintain deniability, though, as it's implied he already knew.

-- Chained to a Bed: In the "Subzero" movie.
+- Chained to a Bed: This happens to her in the "Subzero" movie.

 - Clingy Jealous Girl: Dick accuses her of this when it comes to getting close to Catwoman.

-- Defiant Captive: The SubZero movie.
+- Defiant Captive: The SubZero.
 The highlight of it all is when Belson unlocks the chain binding her, she immediately starts swinging it at him.

 - Distaff Counterpart: At first glance one to Batman, but realistically more of one to Robin, as she's a female sidekick of Batman, rather than a female version of him.